Orania

-Orania (/af/) is a majority Afrikaner town in South Africa.
+Orania (/af/) is a white separatist South African town founded by Afrikaners.
 It is located along the Orange River in the Karoo region of the Northern Cape province.
 The town is situated on the R369 highway, and is 871 km from Cape Town and approximately 680 km from Pretoria.
 Its climate is arid.

 The town was founded with the goal of creating a white ethnostate for the Afrikaner minority group, the Afrikaans language and the Afrikaner culture through the creation of an Afrikaner state known as a Volkstaat.
-The town is generally described by outside observers and scholars as "Whites-only" and as an attempt to revive apartheid, although the community denies this.
+The town is generally described by outside observers and scholars as "Whites-only" or de facto segregated and as an attempt to revive apartheid, although the community denies this.
 Living in the town requires application, and acceptance is dependent upon being Afrikaner, demonstrating fluency in Afrikaans, a clean criminal record, and sharing the community's values and goals.
 Afrikaner Calvinism is an important aspect of local culture.
 While the South African government has stated that it is opposed to the idea of a Whites-only community, it has generally ignored the town.

 The town's economy is focused on self-sufficiency and is largely based on agriculture, notably of pecan nuts.
 Orania prints its own money-like coupons which can be used to purchase in its stores and maintains the last transitional representative council in South Africa.
 The town has pursued energy independence primarily through solar power, constructed its own sewage works, and has experimented with introducing its own cryptocurrency as a replacement for cash.

 Two South African presidents have visited the town.
 Nelson Mandela visited in 1995, and Jacob Zuma in 2010.
 The town has also received visits from tribal leaders from the Xhosa and Tswana people.

-The town has grown at an annual rate that was estimated at 10% in 2019 — faster than any other town in South Africa.
+The town has grown at an annual rate that was estimated at 10% in 2019—faster than any other town in South Africa.
 The population increased by 55% to 2,500 from 2018 to mid-2022, and to 2,800 in July 2023.
 In 2023, the town council announced plans for the population to grow to 10,000 as soon as possible.

 Ideology and purpose

 The stated goal of Orania's founders was the preservation of Afrikaner cultural heritage, and selfwerksaamheid ("self reliance").
-All jobs, from management to manual labour, are done by Afrikaners; non-Afrikaner people are not allowed to live or work there.
+All jobs, from management to manual labour, are done by Afrikaners.
+While non-Afrikaner people are not allowed to live or work in the town, the 2011 census found that a very small number of non-Afrikaners lived in the town.
 The town's monoculturalism and monoethnic philosophy rejects the concept of baasskap, where the White minority exploited Black labour for economic gain, in favour of a model of strict Afrikaner self-sufficiency.

 Critics accuse the town authorities of rejecting the Rainbow Nation concept and trying to recreate apartheid-era South Africa within a White ethnostate.

 Residents argue that they wish to preserve their own Afrikaner cultural heritage and protect themselves from crime in South Africa.
 They also reject the "White" label as meaningless.